-Once you achieve mastery in the art of typing in Korean, you can chat with friends online, comment on websites, look up words in the dictionary, search Naver (a must have app for anyone living in Korea) — and the list goes on!
+Once you achieve mastery in the art of typing in Korean, you can chat with friends online, send Korean letters through email, comment on websites, look up words in the dictionary, search Naver (a must have app for anyone living in Korea) — and the list goes on!

 We’ll show you everything you need to know about Korean typing.

-Today we will progress through five steps in our journey toward becoming Korean typing masters.
+Today we will progress through five steps in our journey toward becoming masters of typing on the Korean keyboard.
 If you haven’t yet learned the Korean characters, we recommend you do so before learning the skill of typing Korean.

 Let’s do this…